Revision Date: October 2017

 Criteria and approval

-The department manager identifies the employees who qualify for a cellular phone or other mobile device.
-The department manager also identifies the respective business needs for each employee, based on the following criteria.
-Managers should identify all criteria that apply to each employee who will be using a mobile device:
+The department administrator identifies the employees who qualify for a cellular phone or other mobile device.
+The department administrator also identifies the respective business needs for each employee, based on the following criteria.
+Administrators should identify all criteria that apply to each employee who will be using a mobile device:

 Approval by the respective vice president is required for the issuance of any university provided mobile device.